n8n vs Pipedream Comparison

 Pipedream charges per credit, where one credit equals 30 seconds of compute at 256MB of memory.
 Doubling memory to 512MB doubles the credit cost.
 The free tier includes a daily credit limit.
 Paid plans include a base of credits with overage charges above that.

-Credit-based pricing is harder to predict.
-A workflow that processes large payloads or runs longer burns through credits faster.
-Memory-intensive operations (parsing large CSVs, image processing) can cost 4x the base rate.
-Testing workflows in the builder doesn't consume credits, which helps during development, but production costs can surprise teams that don't monitor usage.
+Credit-based pricing is harder to predict at 10,000 workflow executions per month.
+A workflow that processes large payloads or runs longer than 30 seconds burns multiple credits per execution.
+Memory-intensive operations (parsing large CSVs, image processing, large-context AI calls) can cost 4x the base rate.
+Testing workflows in the builder doesn't consume credits, which helps during development, but production costs can surprise teams that don't monitor usage closely.

-ZoomInfo uses custom-quoted pricing with a seat-and-credit model.
-One credit equals one export of a contact or company profile.
-Searching and viewing data within ZoomInfo doesn't consume credits.
+ZoomInfo pricing is free to start with consumption credits based on usage.
 ZoomInfo Lite provides a permanent free tier with 10 monthly export credits and access to the B2B database.
-For teams feeding ZoomInfo data into automation workflows via API, costs scale with the volume of unique records you extract, not the number of API calls.
+For teams feeding ZoomInfo data into automation workflows via API, costs scale with the volume of unique records you extract, not the number of API calls made to search or filter.

 Integration breadth versus integration depth